GalacticLua/GalacticLua/README.md

 **Founder of Project✦RE:Genesis and The Eden's Project | Code:Eden**

 Hi there!
-I'm Lua, and I'm a writing enhaustist!
+I'm Gala/Eden, and I'm a writing enhaustist!
 I tend to be online on different platforms, but mostly on TikTok, Discord, and Ponytown!
 🌠 ~ Most people know me from my Killing Game Projects: Code;Eden and RE:Genesis!
 There is a saying another is in the works, but who knows!

 🌟 This page is more or less for aesthetics, but if you pass by and click the Github, please consider friending me!